WCPR-FM

-WCPR-FM (97.9 FM) is a radio station licensed to Wiggins, Mississippi.
+WCPR-FM (97.9 MHz) is a radio station licensed to D'Iberville, Mississippi.
 Its transmitter is located in Saucier, Mississippi, on a 466-foot tower at 50,000 watts of power.
 WCPR plays primarily rock and alternative music.
-The station's signal reaches far west to Covington, Louisiana, far east to Mobile, Alabama, and far north as Hattiesburg, Mississippi.
+The station's signal reaches far west to Covington, Louisiana, far east to Mobile, Alabama, and far north to Hattiesburg, Mississippi.

 History

-US98/97-9 CPR

-The station started out with a country music format as US98 from 1994–1995.
-On September 20, 1995, the station dropped country for Active Rock as "Real Rock 97.9 WCPR" and became the first new rock station on the Mississippi Gulf Coast.
+The station started out with a country music format as "US 98" from 1994–1995.
+On September 20, 1995, the station dropped country for active rock as "Real Rock 97.9 WCPR" and became the first new rock station on the Mississippi Gulf Coast.
 WCPR was founded and conceived by New Orleans Radio veterans Kenny Vest, Scot Fox, and Weerd Wayne Watkins.
-Vest, Fox, Watkins, and Kyle Curley are all original staffers that are still at the radio station today, 22 years later.
+Vest, Fox, and Kyle Curley are all original staffers that are still at the radio station today, 29 years later.